Clean Password Management

 Creating the Password Store

-Then I initialized my password store with:
+password-store should be available in most package managers.
+I initialized my password store with:

 pass init "Emily's Key"